HerbertWang/Simple-Network-Implementation/README.md

 Simple-Network-Implementation
 =============================
-this is a simple implement about java socket connection
+This is a simple implement about java socket connection